randyshee/FragmentRetro/README.md

 - DOCS: - any changes to readme, comments, docstrings etc
 - STYLE: any style improvements, like refactoring, adding type hints, better namings etc
 - DEV: intermediate commits, ideally these are on non-main branch.
 Basically every code after FEAT/FIX/DOCS/STYLE should be assumed to work correctly (to the best of your knowledge).
 DEV Is commits you do when working towards something that will become a FEAT/FIX on a main

+## Acknowledgement
+We made slight modifications to the project workflow, MkDocs setup, developer guides, and logging practices introduced by [Anton Morgunov](https://github.com/anmorgunov).